Multiple Interfaces in OOP in PHP

 Make the class Rectangle

-also implement two interfaces: both iFigure
+also implement two interfaces: both iFigure,

-and iTetragon
+and iTetragon.

-Create an interface iCircle
+Create an interface iCircle with methods

-getRadius
+getRadius and getDiameter.

-Make the class Disk
+Make the class Disk also

-implement two interfaces: both iFigure
+implement two interfaces: both iFigure,

-and iCircle
+and iCircle.